The Leading Voice for Black Business in the Greater Washington Area

 Our Board of Directors

-Executive Director of Greater Washington Black Chamber of Commerce
+Executive Director of Greater Washington DC Black Chamber of Commerce

 Tene began her career of service as a teacher in the Prince George’s County Public Schools.
 Among a classroom full of third graders Tene helped her students see education as a means to provide economic opportunity.